 Best for: Luxury travellers, groups, friend trips, hen parties/stag dos, young couples, those who want a trendy cocktail scene, foodies and health and fitness buffs.

 When to go: Those wanting to experience Ibiza’s epic party scene should consider the very important May and September dates.
 This is when the opening and closing parties are held, marking the start and end of the club season.
 Keep in mind, though, that this island’s appeal will be very different this year.
-Thanks to coronavirus, Ibiza’s nightlife scene will be greatly reduced.
+Thanks to coronavirus, Ibiza’s nightlife scene will be greatly altered.

-Nightclubs won’t be permitted to fully open in 2020, but some seated concerts and outdoor parties with limited capacities will go ahead as planned in a socially distanced manner.
-However, visitors wanting to take advantage of Ibiza’s beaches and restaurant scene can still do so between April and October.
+Visitors wanting to take advantage of Ibiza’s beaches and restaurant scene can still do so between April and October.
 Winter trips are possible, but many of the best hotels and restaurants close seasonally.

 But Ibiza has evolved past clubbing in recent years.
 It’s still known for house/techno music but it’s expanded to include R&B artists like Craig David or reggaeton singers like Nicky Jam.
 The island is full of new sustainable restaurants featuring farm-to-table cuisine, fresh fruit juices and vegan breakfasts.
 Yoga and meditation retreats are often held throughout the island, and the island’s spa scene is slowly growing in popularity.
 Ibiza is no longer just for party animals, it’s also for healthy travellers.
 And it’s not surprising that a new generation of cool kids that want to party by night and eat healthy by day are taking advantage of Ibiza’s self-reinvention.
 The best hangover cure really is a Vitamin C smoothie and a yoga class (at least in Ibiza).